 Course Typically Offered: Fall, Spring, and Summer

-This course uses drawing as a way to inform and enrich the student's work in painting.
-Students draw mainly with graphite and charcoal and explore color through water-based paint, such as gouache, watercolor, and acrylic.
-They also experiment with mixed media, such as ink, pastel chalk, oil pastels, and ink.
-Students are expected to furnish their own supplies.
+This course uses drawing as a foundation to inform and enhance students painting practice.
+Working primarily with graphite and charcoal, students explore color through water-based media, such as gouache, watercolor, and acrylic.
+The course encourages creative experimentation with mixed media, including ink, pastel chalk, and oil pastels.
+Students are responsible for providing their own supplies.

 NCART 20: Basic Drawing and Sketching